OTC-CISRiley/CIS150InfoL2/docs/readme.md

 7. If there is a compile error, do some research.
 Are we missing a using statement?

 8. Does the process start command work (a web browser should open with the final instructions)?
 It depends on your environment.
-If it does not work, update the code to        include a web browser.
+If it does not work, make a note of the URL to open and open it manually in a web browser, or update the code to        include a web browser.
 For example:
         Process.Start("C:/Program Files (x86)/Google/Chrome/Application/chrome.exe", sites[siteToDisplay]);

 9. After testing is complete, check in the updated solution to tfs.
 Remain in Visual Studio with your project open.